Different Types of Bricks Based on Its Functionality.

 Other than their functionality, bricks can also be classified based on the material used to prepare them.
 Following are the general bricks that are being used around the world:

-1- Acid Resistant Bricks:
+1- Acid-Resistant Bricks:

 2- Engineering Bricks:

-Engineering bricks are denser because they are manufactured under very high temperatures.
+Engineering bricks are denser because they are manufactured at very high temperatures.
 Thus, these bricks are capable of withstanding the heat.
 Engineering bricks are used for better strength, frost resistance, acid resistance, and low porosity.
 They are used for sewers, manholes, basements, and retaining walls.

 3- Silica Bricks:

 As its name suggests, silica bricks contain a high percentage of silica, which improves its refractoriness.
 They contain about 95–97% silica and 1–2% lime as a binding material.
 These bricks are used to withstand heat up to about 2000°C. They can be used for chimneys, carbonization chambers, and combustion chambers.

 It is also known as fire bricks because they can withstand up to 1000°C. It is manufactured using a special type of earth.
 Refractory bricks withstand very high temperatures without disturbing their shape, size, and strength.
 Because it has heat withstanding qualities it is used in chimneys and furnaces.

 5- Sand-lime Bricks: